UBC-LFS/lfs-course-section-scraper/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine .
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites